tomazcebul/MK60e5-Standalone/README.md

 Note: BMW E9x vehicles with all-wheel drive are equipped as standard with Bosch DSC 8Plus.

 ## Active Wheel Speed sensors (VSS)

 Installed on BMW E87 with Inline 6 and E9x and later models.
 A wheel-speed sensor is installed on each wheel.
-There is a ring of magnets (96 pole) around the wheel bearing (increment wheel).
+The magnetic ring used in BMW vehicles has 96 poles around the wheel bearing (increment wheel).
 The north and south poles of the increment wheel alternate.
 One north pole with one south pole constitutes one increment (cf. tooth/gap on an increment gear).
 The wheel-speed sensor consists of the actual sensor and an electronic evaluation unit.
 ![Construction](Pictures/ActiveVSS-01.png)